SSSPRABHUDINESH/DevOps_Notes/gcp/database-notes.md

 * **Dataflow Prime:** Advanced compute engine configuration with vertical resource autoscaling (adjusting worker memory dynamically for memory-intensive pipeline steps).
 * **Dataflow Templates (Flex Templates):** Package pipelines as standard Docker containers in Artifact Registry to allow developers and non-technical teams to run jobs via GCP Console UI or Cloud Scheduler.

+### 2.5.1 How to create Dataflow job:

+Dataflow jobs can be created mainly by using:

+* Dataflow Template
+* Dataflow job builder

+**Dataflow templates** allow you to package a Dataflow Pipeline for deployment.
+Anyone with the correct permissions can then use the template to deploy the package Pipeline.
+    * Google prebuilt templates
+    * Custom Dataflow templates

+**Job Builder** It is a visual UI for building and running Dataflow pipelines in the Google cloud console, without writing code.

 ```text
 ┌────────────────────────────────────────────────────────────────────────┐
 │                        Dataflow Managed Runtime                        │